Colin Bailey (engineer): Early life and education

 Bailey was born in Hillingdon in 1967.
 He left school at 16 to start work as an apprentice draughtsman at Lovell Construction.
 After completing his ONC, through day release and night school at Slough College, Bailey secured a job at Cameron Taylor Partners, where he become a professional draftsman and completed his HNC.
-After leaving Cameron Taylor Partners, Bailey worked for Clarke Nicholls Marcel where he designed a number of buildings within London.
-Aged 22, he began a degree in civil and structural engineering at the University of Sheffield, graduating with a first class BEng in 1992, followed by a PhD in 1995, and postdoctoral work in building fire safety.
+After leaving Cameron Taylor Partners, Bailey worked for Clarke Nicholls Marcel, where he designed a number of buildings within London.

+Aged 22, Bailey began a degree in civil and structural engineering at the University of Sheffield, graduating with a first-class BEng in 1992.
+He was awarded the University of Sheffield Mappin Medal and Premium for the 'greatest distinction shown by a candidate reading for the degree'.
+He then completed his PhD in 1995, and postdoctoral work in building fire safety.

 Senior career

-Following his studies at Bailey became a Senior Engineer at the Steel Construction Institute (SCI), carrying out consultancy, running CPD courses and developing design guides to support the steel industry.
+Following his studies, Bailey became a Senior Engineer at the Steel Construction Institute (SCI), carrying out consultancy, running CPD courses and developing design guides to support the steel industry.
 He then joined the Building Research Establishment (BRE) as a Principal Engineer, carrying out consultancy, research and development, and design code development into all aspects of structural engineering and fire engineering.